 I read recently that writing a great book is only 20% of a writer’s job, with another 80% being put into the “business” side.
-Yesterday was my part of that 80%–not writing, but doing a Sacred Pauses book signing at the Regent Bookstore on the campus of my alma mater, Regent College.
+Yesterday was my part of that 80%—not writing, but doing a book signing for Sacred Pauses: Spiritual Practices for Personal Renewal at the Regent Bookstore on the campus of my alma mater, Regent College.

 This is a wonderful bookstore—one of the few theological bookstores left in Canada I’m told—and the timing was perfect with the Regent Pastors’ Conference underway this week.
 What’s more, it was a double blessing, since it was a chance to share the event with my husband whose book was published in November (Perspective Criticism: Point of View and Evaluative Guidance in Biblical Narrative by Gary Yamasaki).